California shooter killed wife, buried her beneath floor

 Asked about a possible motive, Johnston said, "I think he had a desire to kill as many people as he could."

+Neal's sister, Sheridan Orr of Cary, North Carolina, described her brother as "an all-American kid" who had been grappling with mental illness and had a hair-trigger temper.

+"It had continually deteriorated over, I would say, since October of last year," she told NBC News.
+"I loved him as my brother but I didn't recognize him. ...
+He seemed possessed or demonic."

-Johnston said Neal was armed with two handguns and "two semi-automatic rifles with multi-round clips" that he built himself.
+Neal was armed with two handguns and "two semi-automatic rifles with multiround clips" that he had built himself, Johnston said.

 "These firearms are manufactured illegally, we believe by him at his home," Johnston said.
 "So they were obtained in an illegal manner, not through a legal process.
 They're not registered."